On the Diminishing Returns of Complex Robust RAG Training in the Era of Powerful LLMs: Diminishing Benefits of Complex Methods With Model Capacity

-\paragraph{Diminishing returns of sophisticated document selections as models evolve} Experimental results indicate that the performance gains from sophisticated document selection strategies diminish as models evolve.
-For instance, comparing \texttt{Llama-2-7b-chat-hf} with \texttt{Llama-3-8B-Instruct}, the improvement in performance due to advanced document selection strategies decreases significantly, with the $\Delta$ (Worst $\rightarrow$ Best) metric for NQ dropping from 21.87\% to 7.90\% EM.
-A similar trend is observed when comparing \texttt{Qwen1.5-7B-Chat} to \texttt{Qwen2.5-7B-Instruct}, where the performance improvement from sophisticated document selection also shows a noticeable reduction.
+\paragraph{Diminishing returns of sophisticated document selections as models evolve} Experimental results indicate that the marginal robust benefit from sophisticated document selection strategies diminish as models evolve.
+For instance, comparing Llama-2 with Llama-3, the improvement in performance due to advanced document selection strategies decreases significantly, with the $\Delta$ (Worst $\rightarrow$ Best) metric for WebQuestions dropping from 59.60\% to 16.94\% EM.
+A similar trend is observed when comparing Qwen1.5 to Qwen2.5, where the performance improvement from sophisticated document selection also shows a noticeable reduction.
 These results suggest that as models become more advanced, their ability to process and utilize information improves independently of complex document selection strategies, leading to diminished returns from such methods.